 Welcome to Hale's Australian Labradoodles.
-Here you will general information on the Australian Labradoodle breed including: size, coat and coat types and breed history.
+Here you will find general information on the Australian Labradoodle breed including size, coat, and coat types.

-Labradoodles are very loving, social, highly trainable and excellent companion dogs with majestic beauty that compares to no other.
-Their eagerness to please and smart, soulful nature make them perfect for therapy work or a perfect family pet.
+Australian Labradoodles are very loving, social, highly trainable and excellent companion dogs with majestic beauty that compares to no other.
+Their eagerness to please and smart, soulful nature makes them perfect for therapy work or a perfect family pet.

-The "Standard" Labradoodle: over 22" at the highest point of the shoulders
+The "Standard" Australian Labradoodle: over 22" at the highest point of the shoulders

-All three Labradoodle sizes should be of equal appearance, temperament and confirmation.
+All three Labradoodle sizes should be of equal appearance, temperament, and conformation.